grumpa/work_evid/README.md

 * maintain evidence of work done for customers
 * display records with some filtering (year/month/customer) and two styles: timeline and by the customers.

 Application use I18n and is translatable.
-Views and templates use i18n posibilities of Django.
+Views and templates use i18n possibilities of Django.

 Requirements
 ------------